lumeland/lume.land/docs/overview/why-static-sites.md

 ### Portability

 Deploying a static site can't be easier.
-Due they are only static files, you only have to upload these files to the server, using git, ssh, ftp, or your favorite tool.
+Due they are only static files, you only have to upload these files to the server, using git, rsync, ftp, or your favorite tool.
 It's even possible to compress a static site into a zip file and send it by email or messaging.